 check_circle Choose Cursor if...

-• checkYou're tired of accepting 40 autocomplete suggestions to build one function
+• checkYou're tired of accepting 40 suggestions to build one function

 check_circle Choose GitHub Copilot if...

-• checkYour muscle memory is VS Code and you'd mass-quit before switching editors
+• checkYour muscle memory is VS Code and you'd quit before switching editors

 FINAL VERDICT